 Bangladesh is one of the world’s poorest and most densely populated countries.
-Poverty in Bangladesh is deep and widespread: almost half the population lives on less than $1 a day.
-According to UNICEF, 26.5 million Bangladeshi children live below the national poverty line, 33 million below the international poverty line.
+Poverty here is deep and widespread, with UNICEF estimating that 44% of the population live under the international poverty line of $1.90 a day.

 Cox’s Bazar tourist beach is an area of outstanding natural beauty, yet it is ravaged by extreme poverty.
 As a result, rather than learning or playing, Bangladeshi children need to work to support their families.